Improved local models and new Bell inequalities via Frank-Wolfe algorithms

 In this work, we tackle the general membership problem for the local polytope via methods from the field of constrained convex optimisation, where this is known as the approximate Carathéodory problem~\cite{MLVW17,CP23}.
-Specifically, we rephrase the distance algorithm previously credited to Gilbert as the original Frank--Wolfe algorithm~\cite{FW56,LP66} (see~\cite{BCC+22,BRZ21} for recent reviews) to leverage the improvements brought to this algorithm over the last decade.
-Combined with refinements of the proof in~\cite{HQV+17}, this allows us to improve on the bounds for the nonlocality threshold of the two-qubit Werner states, thereby reducing the corresponding range by about 40\%.
+Specifically, we rephrase the distance algorithm previously credited to Gilbert as the original Frank-Wolfe algorithm~\cite{FW56,LP66} (see~\cite{BCC+22,BRZ21} for recent reviews) to leverage the improvements brought to this algorithm over the last decade.
+Combined with refinements of the proof in~\cite{HQV+17}, this allows us to improve on the bounds for the nonlocality threshold of the two-qubit Werner states under projective measurements, see \cref{tab:history}.
 Furthermore, these results enable us to improve on the known bounds on the Grothendieck constant of order three.
-Finally, we demonstrate the generality of the method by investigating multipartite scenarios; we establish new bounds for the tripartite GHZ and W states~\cite{GHZ89}, dividing the known ranges by a factor of eight and five, respectively.
+Finally, we demonstrate the generality of the method by investigating multipartite scenarios: we establish new bounds for the nonlocality of the tripartite GHZ and W states~\cite{GHZ89}, showing for the first time that the latter has a nonlocality threshold under projective measurements strictly higher than the former.

 \textit{Preliminaries.---} Consider a bipartite scenario in which two parties, Alice and Bob, upon receiving inputs $x$ and $y$ chosen in $\{1\ldots m\}$, provide outputs $a$ and $b$ being $\pm1$, respectively.
-Here, we are only interested in the correlation matrix arising from this process, namely, the $m\times m$ real matrix whose $(x,y)$-entry is the expectation value of $\langle ab\rangle$ with inputs $x$ and $y$.
+Here, we are only interested in the correlation matrix arising from this process, namely, the $m\times m$ real matrix whose $(x,y)$-entries are the expectation values of $\langle ab\rangle$ with inputs $x$ and $y$.
 Our specific choice of setup indeed makes marginals, i.e., expectation values $\langle a\rangle$ and $\langle b\rangle$, irrelevant as they always vanish.
-Note that this will not be the case anymore in multipartite scenarios, as discussed below.
+Note that this will no longer be the case in multipartite scenarios, as discussed below.
 In the following, correlation matrices are always denoted with bold symbols.